PositroniumSpectroscopy/positronium/README.md

 This package is designed to collate useful bits of code relating to the positronium atom (an electron bound to its antiparticle, the positron).
-The functions are generally simple approximations that give roughly the right answers, rather than rigerous quantum mechanical calculations.
+The functions are generally simple approximations that give roughly the right answers, rather than rigorous quantum mechanical calculations.

 The package currently only contains a few very simple modules.